Sirenide/Saleswhale-WebTest/README.md

 **Day 4 [26/05/2020]**
 - [AM] Started on tablet layout ~~and it was confusing/annoying af~~

+- [PM] Finished tablet layout

 ## To Fix:

 - [ ] Width problem on mobile

 ![Width](problems/to fix_1.jpg)

+- [ ] Font styles on tablet mode

+- [ ] Maybe centralize the timeline so when the browser is dragged, it stays at the certain (when I figure it out)

 - [x] Clip path references